ruthresh1/KafkaNotes/README.md

 # KafkaNotes

 Kafka is a distributed and scalable messaging system for real-time consumption of messages.
 It outperforms traditional messaging systems in many ways.
+The core library is written in Java but can be used in any language that has Kafka library.

 ## Use cases
 * messaging system - real time messages can be sent and received in millions